Vegetarian moussaka with polenta and lentils

 Pickles are so easy to make and are so good for you.
 It is just a win-win situation so why not give it a try?
 Fermenting fruits and vegetables has a long history and today it is more popular than ever.
 I remember my relatives had their pantries filled with jars of pickled vegetables.
 One vegetable that they made regularly was cucumbers or more exactly pickling cucumbers.

 Our ancestors used fermentation to preserve fruits and vegetables so they could eat them all year along.
 It is hard to imagine today but they had no freezers or canning machines.
 To supply food for their families they had to rely on the process of lacto-fermentation.
 So let’s look at what this process is.
-Lactic acid producing bacteria that is abundant on roots and leaves of plants converts starches and sugars in vegetables and fruits into lactic acid.
-Lactic acid acts as a natural preservative preventing the formation of putrefying bacteria.

-The salt also aids this process creating an alkaline environment that helps destroy the bad bacteria and the good, probiotic ones to thrive.
+The salt also aids this process creating an alkaline environment that helps destroy the bad bacteria and helps the good, probiotic ones to thrive.
 This environment will help keep the bad bacteria out.
 Using whey can also aid this process.

 In addition to its preserving ability, lacto-fermentation also has health benefits for people.
 Today, these benefits are well known as it is living its renaissance … but for the records, here it goes.
 Eating smaller amount of fermented foods helps our digestion as it particularly helps revive the beneficial bacteria in the intestinal flora by improving the growth of healthy Lactobacillus acidophilus.
 So the same substance that was responsible for the preservation of the foods is also beneficial for our digestion.
 They create enzymes and are antibiotic and anti-carcinogenic as well.
 In fact, historians believe that pickled vegetables were one of Cleopatra’s beauty secrets for a good reason.